bcosta12/Queue-socket-system/README.md

  - The connection between the Client and the Server is TCP socket.

-You can see the Architectural scheme below
+You can see the Architectural scheme below.

 ![alt text](Figures/Architecturalscheme.png)